Kristen6/Conways-game-of-life-Java-Swing/README.md

 **Option 1**:
 Download the **"Conway's_Game_of_Life_Project.jar"** and double-click to play the game.
-(if you use macOS, it may show "macOS cannot verify that this app is free from malware."
+(If you use macOS, it may show "macOS cannot verify that this app is free from malware."
 Method: Manually Allow the JAR File
 1. Try running the JAR file, and macOS will show a warning.
 2. Go to "System Settings" > "Privacy & Security".